This story was originally published and last updated .

 It can be hard to find applications with well-designed tablet interfaces, especially when the Play Store's only criteria for the "Designed for tablets" label is developers adding a large screenshot to the app listing.
 The only way to find out if an app is actually designed with tablets in mind is to try it out yourself, so that's exactly what we did for this roundup.

 Microsoft's Office applications are some of the best examples of tablet-optimized Android apps that I've ever come across.
 Sure, you might not need to edit an Excel spreadsheet on the go very often, but the apps have the same 'Ribbon' interface as the desktop equivalents.
 There is also extensive support for keyboard shortcuts, if you regularly use a keyboard with your tablet.

-Earlier this year, Microsoft released a new combined Office app that included PowerPoint, Word, and Excel in a single package.
+In 2020, Microsoft released a new combined Office app that included PowerPoint, Word, and Excel in a single package.
 The new app initially didn't properly support tablets, but that has since been fixed.
 Microsoft has also integrated the Office Lens scanner and notes that sync with Windows 10, but I don't use those features.